ITSulu/it-projects-llc-odoo-saas-tools/oauth_provider/README.rst

-Addon allows to users to login in odoo databases via master database
+Addon allows to users to login in Odoo databases via master database

 INSTALLATION
 ============